Annaamalai: Legacy

 Annaamalai set multiple trends in Tamil cinema, including a "mass introduction song for a hero", (Note: Two earlier Rajinikanth films, Vanakkatukuriya Kathaliye (1977) and Murattu Kaalai (1980) already introduced his character onscreen through a song, but after Annaamalai "started the legendary intro songs that have become the quintessential entry point for any actor.") a "special background music for the hero", and a poor man's rise to riches depicted during the course of a song.
-The Superstar graphic title card featured in many of Rajinikanth's later films until Baba (2002).
-The title card was briefly discontinued before it was used again for Kabali (2016).
+The Superstar graphic title card featured in many of Rajinikanth's later films, often with minor variations.
 It also inspired many other South Indian films to use similar title cards to promote their lead actors.
-Many dialogues from the film attained popularity such as "Naan solradaiyum seiven, soladadeiyum seiven" (I'll do what I say, I'll also do what I don't say), "Malai da, Annamalai" (Malai, man.
-Annamalai), "Kashtapadaama edhuvum kidaikaadhu.
-Kashtapadaama kedachu ennikum nilaikaadhu" (You'll gain nothing without hard work.
-And even if you do, it won't last for long), "Ashok, indha Annamalai un nanban ah than pathiruka, inimey indha Annamalai un virodhiya pakkapora.
+Many dialogues from the film attained popularity such as "Naan solradaiyum seiven, soladadeiyum seiven" (I will do what I say, and I will also do what I don't say), "Malai da, Annamalai" (Malai, man.
+It’s Annamalai), "Ashok, indha Annamalai un nanban ah than pathiruka, inimey indha Annamalai un virodhiya pakkapora.
 Indha naal un calendar la kurichi vechikko.
-Innayilarunthe un azhivu kaalam aarambamaayiduchi" (Ashok, you have seen this Annamalai only as your friend.
-From now on you will see this Annamalai as your enemy.
-Mark this date on your calendar.
-Your downfall begins today), and "I'm a bad man".
+Innayilarunthe un azhivu kaalam aarambamaayiduchi" (Ashok, this Annamalai has only looked at you as a friend so far, but from now on, you will see this Annamalai as your enemy.
+Mark this day in your calendar.
+Your downfall has begun from this very day), and "I'm a bad man".

 In 1996, the newly-formed Tamil Maanila Congress chose the character Annaamalai's cycle as its official symbol, "Rekkai Katti Parakudhu" as its theme song, and won the 1996 Tamil Nadu Legislative Assembly election by a huge margin.
 Annaamalai was remade into Telugu as Kondapalli Raja (1993), and into Kannada as Gokarna (2003).
 It has influenced other films with regards to plot and characterisations such as Aarumugam (2009) (also directed by Krissna) and Engaeyum Eppothum (2011), while its plot details were parodied or re-enacted in films such as Pandian (1992), Paarthale Paravasam (2001), Boss Engira Bhaskaran (2010), and Tamizh Padam (2010).
 The film has, however, gained criticism for glorifying smoking, a trait Rajinikanth eschewed in his films after Baba (2002).